The Biodiversity Project

 This long-term project investigates and measures the contrasts and similarities in biodiversity between our 20-acre Core Park and the natural woodlands surrounding it.

 Since the Reserve’s inception, our staff has developed protocols for the close observation of plant species across our 120-acre property.
 The goal is two-fold.
-Firstly, by monitoring the stages in the annual growth cycles of plant species (phenology), we are able to track long-term trends useful in understanding climate change.
-Secondly, by comparing this data, collected from the Reserve's untouched woodland, with data collected from plants of the same species within the Reserve's gardens, we can observe the impact of differing care & maintenance practices.
+First, by monitoring the stages in the annual growth cycles of plant species (phenology), we are able to track long-term trends useful in understanding climate change.
+Second, by comparing this data collected from the Reserve’s untouched woodland with data collected from plants of the same species within the Reserve’s gardens, we can observe the impact of differing care and maintenance practices.

 These comparisons led to the development of The Biodiversity Project in 2012.
-The study focuses on seven areas of investigation: water, soil, flora, fauna, climate, human impact, and overall sustainability measures taken for the Reserve's Core Park and Natural Woodlands.
-The staff and volunteers (citizen scientists) play an integral role in the collection of long-term data for endangered species.
+The study focuses on seven areas of investigation: water, soil, flora, fauna, climate, human impact, and overall sustainability measures taken for the Reserve’s Core Park and Natural Woodlands.
 Through this study we aim to measure the degree to which biodiversity can exist within a heavily managed landscape garden area designed to mimic native ecosystems.